 - The proposed greenway can be classified both as less vulnerable when considered as a local transport link and water compatible when considered as a leisure-based amenity.
 Therefore, where possible the route should be kept above Flood Zone A (in Flood Zone B or C) when not constrained by existing physical infrastructure. - 2.
 The most prominent flood risk associated with the greenway route is coastal flooding which is a reoccurring problem on the Marsh Road and R150/R151 generally.
 To reduce the impact on the existing road-based infrastructure would necessitate significant works in the form of flood defences or by raising the existing road by more than 1 metre in places.
 This is considered beyond the study requirements for the proposed greenway. - 3.
-A substantial portion of the existing road-based infrastructure, where the proposed greenway route follows, is currently within Flood Zone A. It would therefore be impractical, commercially restrictive, and visually obtrusive to increase the greenway height to meet the required flood zone. (as much as 1.2 metres above the road level in places) - 4.
-Approximately 48% of the proposed greenway route is within an appropriate flood zone for the more conservative local transport link infrastructure (ie Flood Zone B or C).
+A substantial portion of the existing road-based infrastructure, where the proposed greenway route follows, is currently within Flood Zone A. It would therefore be impractical, commercially restrictive, and visually obtrusive to increase the greenway height to meet the required Flood Zone at this stage. (as much as 1.2 metres above the road level in places) - 4.
+Approximately 48% of the proposed greenway route is within an appropriate Flood Zone for the more conservative local transport link infrastructure (ie Flood Zone B or C).
 The greenway route will be kept above Flood Zone A (ie Flood Zone B or C) when not constrained by being directly alongside the road.
 This ensures that the 'Avoid principle' has been applied in accordance with The Planning System and Flood Risk Management Guidelines Sequential Approach - 5.
 Where the greenway is within Flood Zone A, it is directly alongside a road that is constraining any increase in level.
 This ensures that the 'Justification principle' has been applied in accordance with The Planning System and Flood Risk Management Guidelines Sequential Approach. - 6.
 The construction forms, irrespective of location, will be robust and resilient requiring limited maintenance following a flood event.
-This ensures that the 'Mitigation principle' has been applied in accordance with The Planning System and Flood Risk Management Guidelines Sequential Approach. - 7.
+Automated advance warning signage will also be provided.
+This ensures that the 'Mitigation principle' has been applied in accordance with The Planning System and Flood Risk Management Guidelines Sequential Approach.
+Further detail on construction form is provided in the Construction Methodology report submitted as part of this application. - 7.
 A further detailed Site-Specific Flood Risk Assessment is not required.